hu-macsy/lama_old/scai/sparsekernel/doc/index.rst

 Example
 *******

-Calculate matrix-vector multiplication with a matrix stored in CSR format.
+Calculate matrix-vector multiplication with a matrix stored in CSR format, where the CSR data is converted from the following dense matrix:

 .. math::